nomnomab/lc-rolling-giant/README.md

 - Added a config option to change how long it takes the Rolling Giant to get to its movement speed
 - Added a config option to change the Rolling Giant's visual scale between two values
 - Added a config option to change the duration the player has to look at the Rolling Giant before agro for the LookingTooLongKeepsAgro AI
+- Audio volume scales based on the Rolling Giant's speed up to a cap of 1.0
 - Added new AI types for the Rolling Giant:
   - FollowOnceAgro = Once provoked, the Rolling Giant will follow the player constantly
   - OnceSeenAgroAfterTimer = Once the player sees the Rolling Giant, it will agro after a timer